sumitoinam14-alt/spam_email_sms_classifier/README.md

 A Machine Learning project that classifies SMS messages as Spam or Ham using Python, Scikit-learn, and Streamlit.

 ## Overview
-This project is a Machine Learning application that classifies SMS or email messages as **Spam** or **Not Spam (Ham)**.
+This project is a Machine Learning application that classifies SMS or email messages as **Spam** or **Not Spam**.
 The model is trained using a labeled dataset and predicts whether a message is spam based on its content.

 ## Features
 - Detects spam messages